 MOCSA YOUNG WELSH SINGER OF THE YEAR COMPETITION

-The MOCSA Young Welsh Singer of the Year Competition is open to students, who on the closing date of the Competition, are over 18; studying classical singing, on a full-time basis only, at any university or college in the United Kingdom and meet at least ONE of the following criteria:
+The MOCSA Young Welsh Singer of the Year Competition is open to students, who on the closing date of the Competition, are over 18; studying classical singing, on a full-time basis only, at a university or college and meet at least ONE of the following criteria:

 1. Were born in Wales